H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 - @line-ltqueue-d-refresh-node-cas of `refreshNode`#sub(`d`) (@ltqueue-dequeue-refresh-node).
 - @line-ltqueue-d-refresh-leaf-cas of `refreshLeaf`#sub(`d`) (@ltqueue-dequeue-refresh-leaf).

 Notice that at these locations, we increase the associated version tags of the CAS-ed values.
 These version tags are 32-bit in size, therefore, practically, ABA problem can't virtually occur.
-It's safe to assume that there's no ABA problem in dLTQueue.
+It is safe to assume that there is no ABA problem in dLTQueue.

 ==== Memory reclamation